- Romanian integration and business automation startup Procesio passed the beta stage and launched for the general public.

 However, the first example that he chose to showcase was a solution for a utility provider to send out overdue invoices.
 The speaker gave a brief yet clear step-by-step instruction on how to build such a solution.
 He estimated that it should take an experienced software developer five days whereas a non-developer (such as himself) can do it in only one day with Procesio.

 Next, Mr Darzan took the stage to showcase another use case.
 This time it was about how a company can upsell its products by promoting them to clients who don’t have them yet.
 The speaker revealed the simplicity of building a service, illustrated the mentioned ‘custom actions’, and showed how to debug the service on the go.
 According to him, building a service like this would take an experienced developer up to eight days, while Procesio allows a non-developer to do it only one day.
+This is the reason why you should use Procesio or consult the best no code app builder to develop the app for your business.

 After that, the moderator announced a brief intermediary Q&A session to answer some demonstration-related questions right away.
 Among other things, the speakers additionally revealed that Procesio runs on AWS and that there is a way to schedule processes.